HireDale/daleydose/help-files.md

 # **DALEY DOSE HELP FILES**
 ---
-The **Help files** enable you to learn how to use every part of the Daley Dose application with confidence.
+The **Help files** enable you to learn individual parts of the Daley Dose application.

-From installing and updating the software to navigating windows, managing prescriptions, and troubleshooting issues, each guide walks you step by step through the tasks you need to complete.
-Use this table of contents to jump directly to the instructions that match your task.

 You can access the Daley Dose help files from within the application by selecting the **Help** button or through the Daley Dose website.

 # **TABLE OF CONTENTS**
 ---
 To begin, select a topic.
-These topics are categorized into sections that group related information together, making them easier to navigate.
-Each category contains focused guides that move from high‑level overviews to detailed, step‑by‑step instructions, so you can quickly find and follow the information that matches your task.
+These topics group related information together for easy navigation.

 ## **APPLICATION FUNDAMENTALS**
 Explore core topics about the Daley Dose application and its features.